arichiardi/replumb/README.md

 This library tries to ease the burden of talking direcly to ClojureScript ```cljs.js``` and puts together [pieces](https://github.com/kanaka/cljs-bootstrap) [of](https://github.com/mfikes/planck) [work](https://github.com/mfikes/replete) contributed by the ClojureScript community at disparate points in time on the [`cljs-in-cljs`](https://github.com/clojure/clojurescript/wiki/Bootstrapping-the-Compiler#cljs-in-cljs-from-2012) subject.
 It aspires to be a common starting point for custom REPLs and/or REPL-ish apps (educational interactive environments for instance).

+### Thanks

+As [current maintainer](https://github.com/arichiardi) of the project I would like to thank each and every present and future contributor, [Scalac](https://scalac.io) for actively supporting the (Clojure) open source community and [Mikes Fikes](https://github.com/mfikes) for having answered to my incessant questions on Slack and aided in brainstorming the project name.

 ## Usage

 __Leiningen__ ([via Clojars](https://clojars.org/replumb))